modeset/-deprecated-utensils/app/assets/components/togglable/readme.md

 `activate` | `false`            | If present, this will auto activate the element `bubble`   | `false`            | Controls whether an action `preventsDefault`, setting to `true` will allow normal events to fire

-Toggler finds the target based on the following rules:
+Togglable finds the target based on the following rules:

 1. If there is a `target` attribute and it can be found in the DOM, use it
 - Otherwise if there is NOT an `href` attribute use the bindable element